yichiliao/yichiliao.github.io/_pages/about.md

 # Moi!
 This is Yi-Chi!
 <br>
 <small>
-I’m a PhD student at [Aalto University](https://www.aalto.fi/en) researching Computational Interaction as part of the [User Interfaces Group](http://userinterfaces.aalto.fi/), led by [Prof Antti Oulasvirta](http://users.comnet.aalto.fi/oulasvir/).
+I’m a PhD student at [Aalto University](https://www.aalto.fi/en) researching Computational Interaction as part of the [User Interfaces Group](http://userinterfaces.aalto.fi/), led by [Prof Antti Oulasvirta](http://users.comnet.aalto.fi/oulasvir/), and will soon join [Facebook Rality Labs](https://tech.fb.com/ar-vr/) as a research intern.
 Before this, I received my bachelor’s and master’s degree in Information Management at [National Taiwan University](https://www.ntu.edu.tw/english/).
 My interests are designing and building physical interfaces utilizing computational methods.
 I currently research in **assisting UI design via multi-objective Bayesian Optimization**, and **modelling how humans interact with physical interfaces with meta-reinforcement learning methods**.
 My ultimate goal is to design optimized physical interaction with innovative design workflows powered by machine learning techniques.
 You can check [my CHI '21 Dcotoral Consortium research proposal](https://arxiv.org/pdf/2101.10032.pdf) for more details about my vision.
 [My past publications](https://scholar.google.com/citations?user=Ddny4V4AAAAJ&hl=en) are in peer-reviewed venues, including CHI, UIST, and SIGGRAPH, the top human-computer interaction venues from the ACM.
 I also lecture on various topics in Aalto, including input and sensing, Bayesian decoders, Bayesian data analysis, and Deep Learning.
 I am invited to review for multiple ACM conferences and IEEE journals.
 </small>

 ------